Can You Eat Honeycomb?

 Is it Possible to Eat too Much Honeycomb?

 Although you may want to gobble up your tasty honeycomb with every kind of food, just remember it should still be eaten in moderation.
 While it may offer a variety of health benefits, your body still uses it as a sugar.
-As long as you stick with the daily recommended amount outlined by the product’s guidelines you should have no negative side effects while munching on this tasty treat.
+If you stick with the daily recommended amount outlined by the product’s guidelines you should have no negative side effects while munching on this tasty treat.